mmistakes/minimal-mistakes/_posts/2024-07-17-bags-of-URIs-all-the-way-down.md

 ![Twitter ad for the Bitcoin Voter Project.org](/assets/images/bitcoinvoterproject.jpg)

-From the earliest reverse-engineering (or speedrunning) of the early days of capital, the DAO is born, a legal person without a court, a stateless corporation, a legal fiction within a monetary one.
+From the earliest reverse-engineering (or speedrunning) of the early days of borderless capital, the DAO was born, a legal person without a court, a stateless corporation, a legal fiction within a monetary one.
 What will be its by-laws, and how can anyone else be expected to enter into contracts or relationships with this mysterious legal Odradek, the legal person composed entirely of unnamed foreigners, which does business under no nation's laws?

 > If capital is coded in law, how can global capitalism